solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 Euclidean distance – The straight-line distance between points.
 L1 (Manhattan) distance – The sum of the differences of all of the vector components.
 L1 distance measures how many orthogonal city blocks you need to traverse from point A to point B.
 L-infinity (chessboard) distance – The number of moves a King would make on an n-dimensional chessboard.
-It's different than Euclidean distance on the diagonals—a diagonal step on a 2-dimensional chessboard is 1.41 Euclidean units away, but 2 L-infinity units away.
+It is different than Euclidean distance on the diagonals—a diagonal step on a 2-dimensional chessboard is 1.41 Euclidean units away, but 2 L-infinity units away.
 Inner product – The product of the magnitudes of two vectors and the cosine of the angle between them.
 Usually used for natural language processing (NLP) vector similarity.
 Cosine similarity – The cosine of the angle between two vectors in a vector space.
 Hamming distance – For binary-coded vectors, the number of bits that differ between the two vectors.